Skip to main content

 Investing in Healthier Communities

-With our Blue Impact℠ major grant program and other community-based efforts, we're focused on social and economic drivers of health in five key areas:
+With our Blue Impact℠ major grant program and other community investments, we’re advancing community-based efforts to address social and economic drivers of health in five key areas:

 • Optimal health outcomes